Cointegration with Occasionally Binding Constraints: Unit roots and nonlinear cointegration: heuristics

 While linear cointegration may occur in a CKSVAR, other phenomena are possible, depending on the ranks of $\Pi^{+}$, $\Pi^{-}$ and $\Pi^{x}$.
 Within the framework of $I^{\ast}(0)$ and $I^{\ast}(1)$ processes, as delimited by \assref{co}, there are three possibilities, each of which generate profoundly different trajectories for $\{y_{t}\}$.
 These are characterised in \tblref{PI}; in each case $r$ (without a superscript) is defined such that it is possible to regard the system as having a cointegrating rank of at least $r$ in each `regime'.
-Since, $\Pi^{+}$ and $\Pi^{-}$ differ by only their first column, $r^{+}$ and $r^{-}$ may differ by at most one, so that the case where $r^{+}\neq r^{-}$ may be identified with case~\casecens{} in the table without loss of generality.
+Since, $\Pi^{+}$ and $\Pi^{-}$ differ by only their first column, $r^{+}$ and $r^{-}$ may differ by at most one, so that the case where $r^{+}\neq r^{-}$ may be identified with case~\casecens{} in the table without loss of generality.\footnote{If we were to instead take $r^{+}=r^{-}+1$ in this case, the characteristic behaviour of the series in the positive and negative regimes, with $y_{t}^{+}\sim I^{\ast}(1)$ and $y_{t}^{-}\sim I^{\ast}(0)$, would now be reversed, but the key properties of the model would otherwise be unaltered.}